Bachelor of Science in Environmental Health

 Environmental health science professionals work as applied scientists to preserve and improve the quality of the environment and safety of the workplace.
 They are problem solvers, seeking ways to protect workers and the community from potential health threats while working within fiscal realities and changing priorities.
 In addition to a strong background in the physical and biological sciences, they bring an interest in legal, administrative and policy issues to their work.

-Majoring in environmental health science (or the related field of Occupational Hygiene and Safety) maybe right for you if you want to:
+Majoring in environmental health science (or the related field of Occupational Hygiene and Safety) may be right for you.
+Learn more about:

-- protect the quality of air, water, shelter and food
+- protecting the quality of air, water, shelter and food

-- are concerned with making workers' jobs as free from hazards as possible
+- making workers' jobs as free from hazards as possible

-- want to work to ensure a sustainable, high quality of life for future generations
+- working to ensure a sustainable, high quality of life for future generations

 Graduates work in industry, corporations, insurance companies, food establishments, research facilities and government agencies.
 Many find employment in healthcare settings, including hospitals, public health departments, and environmental protection agencies.
 Still more options exist with public utilities, educational settings, natural resource departments, consulting firms and cruise ships.
 The program also prepares students for graduate study in public health and other disciplines.